Block-Logic/bl-rails-template/README.md

 ## Tests

 ### How to run the test suite
-run `bundle exec rails assets:precompile` before the first test run
+run `bin/rails tailwindcss:build` before the first test run

   `rails test` # run all tests
   `rails test test/models` # run all tests from specific directory